 The Payment System Act governs payment services and their providers, the obligations of payment service providers, payment institutions and payment systems.

-In addition to the Payment System Act, the national payment system is also regulated by the Electronic Money Act, which governs electronic money and electronic money issuers, the issuance and redemption of electronic money, conditions for the establishment, operation and dissolution of electronic money institutions having their head office in the Republic of Croatia.
+In addition to the Payment System Act, the national payment system is also regulated by the Electronic Money Act, which governs electronic money and electronic money issuers, the issuance and redemption of electronic money, conditions for the establishment, operation and dissolution of electronic money institutions having their registered office in the Republic of Croatia.

-The Electronic Money Act also governs the supervision of operation and conditions under which electronic money institutions having their head office outside of the Republic of Croatia may operate in the Republic of Croatia.
+The Electronic Money Act also governs the supervision of operation and conditions under which electronic money institutions having their registered office outside of the Republic of Croatia may operate in the Republic of Croatia.

 Pursuant to the provisions of the above acts, the Croatian National Bank (CNB) also adopts subordinate legislation governing their implementation.